defdet/low-resource-langs-mt-adapt/README.md

 This is the codebase for LoResMT 2026 Shared Task submission.
-It contains code for training and inference, as well as links to model weights on Hugginface Hub.
+It contains code for training, inference and back-translation as well as links to model weights on Hugginface Hub.

-TO BE FILLED AFTER PAPER DEADLINE
+Training is implemented via self-contained Jupyter notebooks.

+"tencent-gpu-mt-kazakh.ipynb" - Ru-Kazakh
+"tencent-gpu-mt-bashkir.ipynb" - Ru-Bashkir
+"tencent-gpu-mt-all-chuvash" - En-Chuvash